Upload new images. The image library for this site will open in a new window.

 Material culture is a term used to describe the objects produced by human beings and refers to the physical objects, resources, and spaces that people use to define their culture.

-If you are instead interested in museum studies, curation, material culture or public history graduate studies, then you might consider a history major or minor.
+If you wish to pursue museum studies, curation, material culture, or public history graduate studies, then you might consider a history major or minor.

 Material Culture Studies Minor